Notable dates in Croatian history (March)

-- Trpimirova darovnica (Charter of Duke Trpimir)
+- Charter of Duke Trpimir

 - Croatian anthem published

-- Dan osnivanja Narodne zaštite (Day of the Establishment of the Croatian National Protection)
+- Establishment of Croatian National Protection

-- Usage of Glagolitic alphabet and Old Slavonic language approved in worship in Croatian regions
+- Glagolitic alphabet approved in worship

-Trpimirova darovnica is important for several reasons.
+Trpimirova darovnica is important for several reasons:

 - In this document, a Croatian name was mentioned for the first time.
 The referenced name was that of knez Trpimir (Duke Trpimir).
 It was mentioned that he was the duke of Croats (lat. dux Chroatorum).
 Trpimir also calls the territory ruled by him the kingdom of Croats (lat. regnum Chroatorum).